An Unexpected Rational Blowdown: Constructing exotic 4-manifolds with new rational blowdowns

 \begin{lemma} There is an elliptic fibration $E(3)$ that contains a configuration of smoothly embedded spheres shown in Figure~\ref{fig:E3}: a necklace of seven $(-2)$ spheres forming an $I_7$ fiber, and two disjoint sections that intersect two adjacent spheres in the necklace.
 Further, we can find a fibration as above with an $I_2$ fiber and a third section that is disjoint from the other two and intersects the $I_7$ fiber at another prescribed sphere.

 The spheres in the configuration can be assumed to be symplectic with respect to a compatible symplectic structure on $E(3)$. \end{lemma}

-\begin{proof} Consider a twice punctured torus with two meridians $\alpha_1$ and $\alpha_2$, a longitude $\beta$, and the two boundary parallel curves $\delta_1$ and $\delta_2$, as in Figure~\ref{fig:2holetorus}.
+\begin{proof} Consider a twice-punctured torus with two meridians $\alpha_1$ and $\alpha_2$, a longitude $\beta$, and the two boundary parallel curves $\delta_1$ and $\delta_2$, as in Figure~\ref{fig:2holetorus}.
 For brevity, we will use the same notation for the curve and for the positive Dehn twist around this curve.
 By~\cite[Section 3.2]{KorOz}, we have a relation

 in the mapping class group of the $2$-holed torus.

 Using relations $\alpha_i \beta \alpha_i = \beta \alpha_i \beta$ and $\alpha_1 \alpha_2 = \alpha_2 \alpha_1$, and writing $x^y = y^{-1}x y$ for conjugates, we have